juniordiscart/local-wordpress-docker-https/README.md

 * `DB_PASSWORD` versus `MYSQL_PASSWORD`.

 In the `wp-config.php` file, you should find a variable named `$table_prefix` in there that sets the table prefix.
-Make sure this is set to a value that you expect as was used in updating the site address for local use, e.g. `www_` or `wp_`.
+Make sure this corresponds to a value that you expect as was used in updating the site address for local use, e.g. `www_` or `wp_`.

-Now, with the `docker-compose.yml` file open, add Wordpress to `services`:
+Now, with the `docker-compose.yml` file open, add WordPress to `services`:

 ```Docker
   wordpress: